How to Get File Path on Mac

 4. Under Where you’ll find the location.

-3. Select Show Path Bar (This will locate the file path for your chosen file in the Finder window.
-Now, if you attempt to duplicate the text in the bottom, it doesn’t work.
-How might you copy the path?)
+3. Select Show Path Bar to locate the file path for your chosen file in the Finder window.
+Now, if you attempt to duplicate the text at the bottom, it doesn’t work.

-4. Hold the Control button and click on your selected file you wish to copy in Finder
+4. To copy the path, hold the Control button and click on the selected file you wish to copy in Finder

-5. Hit the Option key (In the Finder menu that comes up after the first step, you’ll then have Copy change into Copy [ your file path name] as Pathname)
+5. Hit the Option key.
+In the Finder menu that appears after the first step, you’ll see Copy changed to Copy [ your file path name] as Pathname.

 6. Select Copy.